turingschool/curriculum/source/projects/jsblogger.markdown

 end
 ```

-How an article "has many" comments, and a comment "belongs to" an article.
+Now an article "has many" comments, and a comment "belongs to" an article.
 We have explained to Rails that these objects have a one-to-many relationship.

 ### Testing in the Console

 Let's use the console to test how this relationship works in code.
-If you don't have a console open, go to your terminal and enter @rails console@ from your project directory.
+If you don't have a console open, go to your terminal and enter `rails console` from your project directory.
 If you have a console open already, enter the command `reload!` to refresh any code changes.

 Run the following commands one at a time and observe the output: